 - Seller's motivation

-You will be putting up some money to show the seller you are sincere about purchasing his home.
-Your agent can give you guidelines for how much this should be.
+You will be putting up some money to show the seller you are sincere about purchasing his or her home.
+A typical deposit is 5% however this may change depending on the circumstances.

-You will probably need to get a mortgage.
-Even if you have been preapproved, the lender will still need time to have the appraisal done, order title, etc. Your agent can advise you as to how much time you need.
+The majority of home buyers need mortgage financing.
+Even if you have been preapproved, the lender will still need time to have the appraisal done, order title, etc. Your agent will advise you as to how much time is needed.